 Honda, General Motors sign deal to work on vehicles together

+DETROIT (AP) — General Motors and Honda are moving toward an alliance in North America to share vehicle development and technology costs as the industry moves toward electric and autonomous vehicles.

+The nonbinding memorandum of understanding was announced Thursday, and the companies say they plan to share vehicle underpinnings as well as engines and transmissions.

+It’s another sign of increasing consolidation in the automotive business as companies face huge capital outlays to develop current products as well battery-powered and self-driving vehicles.

+“The auto industry has a long history of being pressured by costs and lower (profit) margins,” said Edward Jones analyst Jeff Windau.
+“They’re trying to get to the other side here on an expensive vehicle development process, and being able to do that as efficiently as possible.”

-The companies say planning discussions on jointly-designed vehicles will start immediately and include vehicles powered by both electricity and internal combustion engines.
+No details were given on what vehicles would be developed jointly, but the companies said in a statement that planning work will start immediately and include vehicles powered by both electricity and internal combustion engines.
 Engineering work would begin early next year.

-Honda and GM say in a statement Thursday that they’ll also cooperate on purchasing, research and connected services.
+They also will cooperate on manufacturing, parts purchasing, research and connected services.

-The memorandum of understanding between the companies isn’t binding.
-But the move is another sign of increasing consolidation in the automotive business as companies face huge capital outlays to develop current products as well as new electric and autonomous vehicles.

-Crosstown rival Ford finalized a similar deal with Germany’s Volkswagen earlier this year, while Italian-American automaker Fiat Chrysler is finalizing a merger with Frances PSA Peugeot.
+Earlier this year, crosstown rival Ford finalized a similar deal with Germany’s Volkswagen, while Italian-American automaker Fiat Chrysler is heading toward a merger with France’s PSA Peugeot early in 2021.

 In the GM-Honda deal, the companies say they’ll collaborate on a “range of vehicles sold under each company’s distinct brands.”